shift-org/shift-docs/docs/UPDATING.md

 1. select the "sign up" portion of the login widget found here: https://docs.shift2bikes.org/admin/#
 2. and create an account.
 3. Once you've created a login, you'll need to click a link in the email to the address you've signed up with, to verify your account,
 4. and then you can login and edit content.
+If you know markdown, you can enable the markdown editor, otherwise use rich text.
+There is a slider near the top (alongside the "bold" "italics" etc controls) of the big editor on the left side that changes between these modes.

+(Right now this step is not necessary:)
-Every "Save" operation in the CMS will cause Netlify to rebuild the site, and you can examine the results via the latest deploy previews here:  https://app.netlify.com/sites/shift-docs/deploys?filter=deploy%20previews
+-Every "Save" operation in the CMS will cause Netlify to rebuild the site, and you can examine the results via the latest deploy previews here:  https://app.netlify.com/sites/shift-docs/deploys?filter=deploy%20previews-

-Finally, select "Publish" and your results should be available live within a minute or so.
+Select "Publish" and your results should be available live within a minute or so.
 If that doesn't work, [tech support is available](#having-trouble-changing-content).

 # Creating Content